HNN extensions of free groups with equal associated subgroups of finite index: polynomial time word problem: Preliminaries: straight-line programs

 \subsection{Data representation for SLPs}

 In all our computations the alphabet $X$ is fixed and all operations on SLPs are actually performed on $\CN$ and $\delta$.
-To simplify analysis, we make two assumptions. \begin{itemize} \item \textsc{(Assumption-I).} We have a sufficiently large pool of symbols available for non-terminals and that it takes $O(1)$ time to generate a symbol not involved in any of the currently used SLPs. \item \textsc{(Assumption-II).} The function $\delta$ is stored in a container that enables constant $O(1)$ time complexity for the following manipulations: \begin{itemize} \item for a given $N\in\CN$ get $\delta(N)$; \item for a given $N\in\CN$ delete the production for $N$; \item for a given $N\in\CN$ and $pr\in X \cup (\CN\times \CN)$ add the production $\delta(N)= pr$ to $\delta$; \item for a given $N\in\CN$ modify the value of $\delta(N)$. \end{itemize} In particular, for two functions $\delta_1,\delta_2$ with disjoint supports there is a procedure that adds the description of $\delta_2$ to the description of $\delta_1$ in $O(|\delta_2|)$ time. \end{itemize} We claim that we can make these assumptions when analyzing polynomial-time complexity.
-Indeed, let us compare our assumptions to a more realistic implementation for SLPs that defines a non-terminal as a natural number and $\delta$ as a trie that maps natural numbers from $\CN\subset \MZ$ (written in binary) to elements in $X \cup (\CN\times \CN)$.
-For this implementation, the $O(1)$ constant-time bound is replaced by an $O(\log_2(|\CN|))$ bound, and the overall time complexity increases by a factor of $\log_2(|\CN^\ast|)$, where $|\CN^\ast|$ denotes the size of the largest SLP used in the computations.
-Clearly, this choice of defining $\delta$ as a \emph{trie} preserves the property to be polynomial-time computable.
+To simplify analysis, we make two assumptions. \begin{itemize} \item \textsc{(Assumption-I).} We have a sufficiently large pool of symbols available for non-terminals and that it takes $O(1)$ time to generate a symbol not involved in any of the currently used SLPs. \item \textsc{(Assumption-II).} The function $\delta$ is stored in a container that enables $O(1)$ time complexity for the following manipulations: \begin{itemize} \item for a given $N\in\CN$ get $\delta(N)$; \item for a given $N\in\CN$ delete the production for $N$; \item for a given $N\in\CN$ and $pr\in X \cup (\CN\times \CN)$ add the production $\delta(N)= pr$ to $\delta$; \item for a given $N\in\CN$ modify the value of $\delta(N)$. \end{itemize} In particular, for two functions $\delta_1,\delta_2$ with disjoint supports there is a procedure that adds the description of $\delta_2$ to the description of $\delta_1$ in $O(|\delta_2|)$ time. \end{itemize} We emphasize that Assumptions~I--II are made solely for convenience.
+Any standard representation of SLPs (e.g., encoding non-terminals as natural numbers and storing the production function $\delta$ as a dictionary) would introduce at most a polylogarithmic overhead in the running time.
+Since we are only concerned with polynomial-time computability, these assumptions can be adopted without loss of generality.